 Obstacles to registration in practice

 The average waiting time for an appointment varies depending on the province.
-In certain provinces, waiting times could range from 8 months to more than 1 year in practice.
-Detailed statistics on the average waiting time per province is not available, but practice suggests that they can vary from one month to another or even one week to another, depending on the workload for asylum interviewers have.
+In certain provinces, waiting times could range from few months to more than 1 year in practice.
+Detailed statistics on the average waiting time per province is not available, but practice suggests that they can vary from one month to another or even one week to another, depending on the workload that asylum interviewers have.

 In order to reduce timeframes, the administration was set to increase the personnel in charge of registering asylum applications at police stations.
 However, no significant changes have been observed in this respect.